EricRa/video-dl/README.md

 # video-dl
 A frontend UI for yt-dlp

+## Status

+DON'T USE THIS YET.
+NEW PROJECT.
+NOT FUNCTIONAL.

 ## Requirements

 - This has mostly been tested with python 3.12.0 on Windows 10.
 In theory, it is cross-platform and should work with any OS and any somewhat recent version of Python 3.